Skip to content

 Maya, daughter / part-time caregiver

 Maya's mom lives 25 minutes away and refuses to move in.
-Twice last year Maya drove over after a 9 PM phone call: 'I think I left the burner on.'
-Both times the stove was off.
-Once it wasn't.
-After installing Stovyn above her mom's stovetop, Maya gets a phone notification when cooking starts and a second one when the cooktop has been at high heat without movement for ~15 minutes.
+Twice last year Maya drove over after a 9 PM call: 'I think I left the burner on.'
+Once it really was.
+Now Stovyn pings Maya when cooking starts, and again if the cooktop sits at high heat without movement for ~15 minutes.
 She decides whether to call.
 Most nights she doesn't have to.
-The 9 PM phone calls have stopped.

 Neurodivergent